 12.2.2.2 Summary of Alternative 1 Impacts

-Alternative 1 would result in significant direct impacts to nine historic properties that archaeological sites and less than significant indirect impacts to 55 archaeological sitesone NHL, and one traditional cultural property.
-No historic properties that are architectural resources would be impacted by Alternative 1.
+Alternative 1 would result in significant direct impacts to 10 NRHP-eligible or listed archaeological sites and indirect impacts to 55 archaeological sites, one NHL, and one traditional cultural property.
 Table 12.2-1 summarizes Alternative 1 impacts.